Results

 JuMP.dualMethod

-Extend JuMP.dual to return the dual(s) of cref in accordance with its reformulation constraint(s) stored in the optimizer model and the result index result of the most recent solution obtained.
-Use JuMP.has_duals to check if a result exists before asking for duals.
+Extend JuMP.dual to return the dual(s) of cref in accordance with its reformulation constraint(s) stored in the transformation backend.
+Use JuMP.has_duals to check whether a result exists before checking the duals.

-By default only the duals associated with public supports are returned, the full set can be accessed via label = All.
-Moreover, the duals of infinite constraints are returned as a list.
-However, a n-dimensional array can be obtained via ndarray = true which is handy when the constraint has multiple infinite parameter dependencies.
+By default only the values associated with public supports (i.e., PublicLabels) are returned, the full set can be accessed via label = All.
+Where possible, all the duals of infinite cosntraints are returned as an n-dimensional array where each dimension is determined by the each independent group of infinite parameters they depend on.

-It may also be helpful to query via optimizer_model_constraint to retrieve the constraint(s) that these duals are based on.
-Calling parameter_refs and supports may also be insightful.
-Be sure to use the same keyword arguments for consistency.
+To provide context for the duals, it may be helpful to also query the constraint's parameter_refs and supports which will have a one-to-one correspondence with the value(s).
+It may also be helpful to query via transformation_constraint to retrieve the constraint(s) that these values are based on.
+These functions should all be called with the same keyword arguments for consistency.

-For extensions, this only works if optimizer_model_constraint has been extended correctly and/or map_dual has been extended for constraints.
+For extensions, this only works if transformation_constraint has been extended correctly and/or map_dual has been extended for constraints.

 Example